dwoodwoo/tutormike/source/about/index.md

 ---
 ## Tutor Mike's -- The Educational Edge

 Tutor Mike can help you to reach extreme proficiency in most science and math-related subject areas.
 I am a father with over a decade of experience as a tutor, teacher, and technical trainer.
-My prior experience has been in the technology industry through boom and bust, and I have an educational background from Harvard and Stanford.
+My educational background is from Harvard and Stanford, and I have also worked in the technology industry through boom and bust, earlier on in my career.

 I offer a unique blend of tutoring, instruction, and coaching services: